JimmyDuong00/docs.ottertech/content/01 About Me/About Me.md

 I love creating infrastructure solutions according to best practices and making the cyberspace a more safe and secure experience.

 From architecting and configuring secure environments to incident response and recovery.
-I have played a dominant role in securing enterprise environments and protecting organizations across various sectors, including renewable energy and education.
+I have played a dominant role in securing enterprise environments and protecting organizations involved with renewable energy and education.

 I love to spend my time learning configuring cloud infrastructure and helping others do the same.